 4) In VLinn MIDI settings, set the MIDI input to the same new MIDI port.
 It might be possible to use other MIDI inputs and outputs and have it still work, but I went on the safe side and used no others.
 Still, make sure “Pass Through to Output” is Unchecked.

 1) Download and install Soundflower.

 2) Configure the VLinn’s audio output to Soundflower 64ch.
 This will definitely be necessary if you wish to use the multiple outputs feature of it.

-3) Create an audio track in Logic, making sure the input channels are set to the output channels of Soundflower that you used for VLinn.
+3) Make sure the audio input channels for the external instrument track in Logic are set to the output channels of Soundflower that you used for VLinn.